canvasxyz/metropolis/README.md

-# PubHub: An open-data Polis client
+# Quest

-PubHub is a version of the Polis collective-response tool built on open data and modern web technologies.
+Quest is a version of the Polis collective-response tool, updated with a new survey frontend and extended to support decentralized identity.

 So far, we have implemented:

 - A unified React frontend using hooks, replacing three separate frontends in the original version of Polis.
 - A simpler response interface which supports all functionality present in the original interface.
-This is still being worked on.

 In the near future, we expect to implement: